alexmme/photo_journal_final_project/README.md

 little while to get used to.
 Once I got the hang of it though I was able to to commit and transfer my edits painlessly.

-2. My layout plan was to have the initial black window of the application say "Welcome to your Photo-Journal" in bright greenwith two red buttons on the lower half labeled "Add Entry" and "Browse".
+2. My original layout plan was to have the initial black window of the application say "Welcome to your Photo-Journal" in bright greenwith two red buttons on the lower half labeled "Add Entry" and "Browse".
 "Add Entry" would allow you to upload an image fie from your computer and add a caption of your choosing.
 You could then save that captioned image.
 The "Browse" button would take you to a window with your captioned image in the center and.
 There would be two opposing arrow buttons at the bottom of the window that you could click to go forward or backward through the images you've saved.

+3. In coding up this project, one problem I ran into was trying to find a way to store a user's "memories" after the app was closed and then loading the memories again when the app was opened.
+The strategy I attempted was to try to write all of the filenames of the pictures to one text file and all of the user's text entries to another text file.
+Unfortunately, as the picture filenames had to be stored as QStrings, I was not able to figure out how to write QStrings out to a file like you would a normal std::string.
+It seems like there should be a simple solution but I was unable to find one.
+This would be a great feature to add in the future.